Richard Stone (politician)

-Richard Bernard Stone (September 22, 1928 – July 28, 2019) was an American politician who served as a Democratic United States Senator from Florida from 1975 to 1980 and later served as Ambassador at Large to Central America and Ambassador to Denmark.
+Richard Bernard Stone (September 22, 1928 – July 28, 2019) was an American lawyer and politician who served as a Democratic United States Senator from Florida from 1975 to 1980 and later served as Ambassador at Large to Central America and Ambassador to Denmark.
+Before running for the U.S. Senate he served as Florida Secretary of State.

+In 1980, Stone lost renomination to Bill Gunter, the Treasurer, Insurance Commissioner and Fire Marshal of Florida.

 Early life and career

 Stone was born in New York City, the son of Lily (Abbey) and Alfred Stone, who was born in Belgium.
 His family was Jewish.
 He moved to Florida and attended public schools in Dade County.
-Stone graduated cum laude with a B.A. from Harvard University in 1949 and received a LL.B. from Columbia Law School in 1954.
-He returned to Florida and was admitted to the Florida Bar in 1955, practicing in Miami.
+Stone graduated cum laude with a B.A. from Harvard University in 1949.
+There he became a member of Tau Kappa Epsilon fraternity.
+He received a LL.B. from Columbia Law School in 1954, returned to Florida, was admitted to the Florida Bar in 1955, and began practicing law in Miami.

 In 1966, Stone became Miami City Attorney and was elected to the Florida Senate in 1967, representing Dade County.
 In 1970, he was elected Secretary of State of Florida.
 He resigned in July 1974, before his term ended, to focus on his campaign for the U.S. Senate.

-Senate
+U.S. Senate

 In 1974, Stone ran in an 11-candidate Democratic primary election.
 Congressman Bill Gunter finished first but Stone won a close subsequent runoff, 51% to 49%.
 On the Republican side, incumbent Senator Edward Gurney chose not to run for re-election after being indicted for allegedly taking bribes in return for his influence with the Federal Housing Administration.
 Millionaire Eckerd drug store chain owner, Jack Eckerd, defeated Paula Hawkins for the Republican nomination.
 In the general election, Stone narrowly defeated Eckerd in a race that saw the American Party candidate, John Grady, claim nearly 16% of the vote.
 Stone was the second Jewish U.S. Senator from Florida (after David Levy Yulee) and the first since the U.S. Civil War.
-Outgoing Senator Gurney resigned on December 31, 1974 and Stone was officially appointed senator by Governor Reubin Askew on January 1, 1975, two days before his term was scheduled to begin.
+Outgoing Senator Gurney resigned on December 31, 1974, and Stone was officially appointed senator by Governor Reubin Askew on January 1, 1975, two days before his term was scheduled to begin.

 During Stone's term in the U.S. Senate, he was a member of the Foreign Relations Committee and was a strong advocate for the Panama Canal Torrijos–Carter Treaties.
 He also voted for neutron bomb funding, deregulation of natural gas, and public funding of congressional campaigns, and voted against an early version of the Kemp–Roth Tax Cut and funding medically necessary abortions.
 He led efforts to secure congressional aid for Israel and also served as an important advisor during the 1978 Camp David Peace Treaty.
 In addition to the Foreign Relations Committee, Stone served on the Agriculture Committee.

 At the onset of his term, Stone was one of three Jewish members of the U.S. Senate along with Jacob Javits and Abraham Ribicoff.